storj/docs/app/(docs)/support/account-management-billing/payment-methods/promotional-credits/page.md

 ## Credits

-Credits are a bonus amount that is deposited to a user’s account that the user receives when paying in STORJ token.
-Credits may be offered from time to time, at varying percentages, at our sole discretion.
-You will be notified at the time of your deposit if a Credit is offered.
+Credits are a bonus amount that was previously deposited to a user’s account when paying in STORJ token.
+The deposit bonus has been discontinued, and deposits made in USDC do not receive a bonus.
+Credits already on an account remain available to pay for usage.
 Credits are non-refundable and unused Credits expire when you close the account.

 ### Coupons